-They’d simply go to their bank, extract the value, and utilize the money to support their company concept.
+They’d go to their bank, extract the value, and utilize the money to support their company concept.
 This can be accomplished with the help of a “personal needs loan” program.
 This is a loan in which the banks agree to either raise the amount of an existing mortgage or provide a new mortgage on a property that has never been mortgaged before.

 These loans are theoretically still accessible.
-Loan-to-value (LTV) ratios will be modest, generally between 40 and 50 percent.
-Monthly interest rates will generally be 1.5 percent (measuring interest monthly in this way is very common in Turkey).
+Loan-to-value (LTV) ratios will be modest, generally between 40 and 50 per cent.
+Monthly interest rates will generally be 1.5 per cent (measuring interest monthly in this way is very common in Turkey).
 This is still significantly more expensive than a standard mortgage, which may cost as little as 1% per month.

 7. Identify The Appropriate Business Partners in Turkey

 When it comes to creating a partnership or joint venture, you must do your homework.
 When it comes to creating a partnership or joint venture, due diligence should be a two-way street: they should want to know as much about you as you want to know about them.
-If this is not the case, you should be skeptical.
+If this is not the case, you should be sceptical.